KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 This is model class code, which I think I can call **Deep Learning Framework** [Deep Learning Framework Main class](model/Model.py)

 ## A Real Dataset
-**SOON 🔜  ** Practical guide to working with real datasets, including data preparation, loading, preprocessing, and training.
+**Our Framework is ready to test on real dataset**

+In this project, I will test my model using the MNIST clothing dataset.
+I will implement all steps from scratch, including data shuffling and image dimension preparation, without relying on frameworks like PyTorch.
+For image manipulation, I will use OpenCV, and for visualization, I will use matplotlib.

 ## Model Evaluation
 **SOON 🔜  ** Methods for evaluating neural network models to ensure they perform well on unseen data.